New Single-day Record For NY Virus Deaths But Hospitalizations Fall - UrduPoint

 On Monday, Cuomo extended the state-wide shutdown of schools and non-essential businesses until April 29 to help stop the rate of infections increasing again.

 "I'm not going to say to anyone 'this is where I think we'll be in three weeks or four weeks or five weeks.'
-I have no idea," Cuomo admitted.
+I have no idea," Cuomo admitted as he reported good news on the state's hospital capacity.

+Temporary field hospitals were established at a convention center, in Central Park, on a military ship and at the home of the US Open tennis, to deal with an influx of patients.